bnjmnt4n/ofcrse/src/content/articles/postgres-rls.md

 COMMIT
 ```

 Even though the result only contains 15 rows, the generated query plan performs a sequential scan on the `workspace_members` table.
 The thing is, even a typical sequential scan on a large table shouldn't be taking so long (1.6 seconds)!
 What's happening here is that for each row in the table, Postgres has to do a function call to check if the RLS policy is satisfied.
 Typically, one or two function calls per query is not expensive, but here we're executing up to 200,000 function calls, each of which return the results of their own queries.
-The cost of switching between the current query and the invoked function's context adds up, resulting in a really slow query.
+The cost of switching between the current query to a separate function call context to execute the function's query adds up, resulting in a really slow query.

 Instead, policies should be restructured to avoid running a function for every row in the table.
-A common pattern would be to use the function to get a list of identifiers for valid rows in the current table, then check if the current row is a valid row in the policy.
+A common way to do this is to use the function to get a list of identifiers for valid rows in the current table, then check if the current row is a valid row in the policy.

-For `workspace_members` here, this would mean getting the list of workspace IDs which a user has access to, and check if the current row in `workspace_members` belongs to one of those workspaces:
+For `workspace_members` here, this would mean getting the list of workspace IDs which a user has access to, and checking if the current row in `workspace_members` belongs to one of those workspaces:

 ```sql
 postgres=#